Last Updated on

 The ZOOP Novo is water-activated.
-It activates as soon as it goes deeper than 1½ feet (0.5 metre).
-You do need to turn on the Dive Mode before diving to do your pre-checks.
+You should to turn it on to Dive Mode before diving to do your pre-dive checks but if you forget, it automatically activates as soon as it goes deeper than 1½ feet (0.5 meters).
 The Zoop remains in Surface Mode at depths less than 4 feet (1.2 meters) and switches into Diving Mode at depths greater than this.

 The standard dive alarms are all adjustable.
 A default setting will remind you to make a safety stop.
 Alarms can be set for maximum depth and dive time.

 If you exceed the no-decompression limit on a dive, the Zoop Novo will provide the decompression information you need to make a safe ascent.
 After this, surface interval and repetition dive information will be displayed.

 When switched on to dive mode, the battery indicator will show the current battery level.
 To conserve battery, the Zoop switches into its idle mode after about 3 minutes.
 During the idle mode it displays the current time, the day of the week, and the date.

 It’s easy to set to either imperial or metric units (feet or meters, ºF or ºC) depending on your personal preference.

 Diving at Altitude - No Fly Time